s92mike/wp-javascript-greenhouse/WEBFLOW_INTEGRATION.md

 # Webflow Integration Guide

-This guide will help you integrate the Boundless Careers component into your Webflow project.
+This guide will help you integrate the Careers component into your Webflow project.

 ## 🚀 Quick Start